arthurbailao/glowing-guacamole/README.md

 ### Deployment

 Kubernetes would fit this project really well.
 Rolling updates are especially useful here, since we don’t want downtime while deploying new versions.
 Setting a proper rolling update strategy would make sure there’s always at least one consumer up and running, processing messages and detecting anomalies.
-That’s also why the health check mentioned above matters.jjjj
+That’s also why the health check mentioned above matters.

 ```yaml
 spec: